This is the best restaurant style queso recipe ever!

 - Add in a hard cheese like 1/2 cup cheddar.
 Want your sauce even cheesier?
 Add in some cheddar or Monterey Jack cheeses.
 They will melt in easily, but watch out for the strings of cheese.
 It’s going to be pretty cheesy and it may overtake your shirt!
 Okay, that’s a bit dramatic, but it might be a bit messier.

 This recipe has been a long time favorite and I am so glad I get to share it with you now.
-If you LOVE this Restaurant Style Queso Recipe as much as my family and friends do please give it 5 stars below in the comments.
+If you LOVE this Restaurant Style Queso Recipe as much as my family and friends do please review it below!

 - 1 Roma or small size tomato chopped